| Ensete glaucum (Roxburgh)

 Zuccarini, Verh.
 Batav.
 Genootsch.
 Kunsten 12: 18.
 1831. - Basjoo Banana

-- Perennial - Possibly the world's cold hardiest banana.
-Has long,
+Thus, possibly the world's cold hardiest banana.
+Has long, slender leaves.

 Musa coccinea Andrews, Bot.